Rexyislive/DiscordCommandSnippets/README.md

 # Discord Command Snippets

-> A collection of command snippets for a discord.js v13 bot.
+> A collection of command snippets for a discord.js v13 bot. *(Assumes your bot is built following the guide/tutorial)*

 Please use these as examples, though the code works, I give no guarantee that it's good code.